 Native Plant to Western Australia

 Banksia Protea is a genre of the Proteaceae family of flowering plants found in the southern hemisphere.
 The plant is named for Proteus, the Greek God, who was thought to be able to change between many forms.
 This is an appropriate description, given this plant produces multiple varieties of flowers and leaf patterns.
-Banksia Protea in particular provide one of the most striking examples of the variability of the genre, making it difficult to provide a simple diagnostic key to identification of the family.
+Banksia Protea in particular provides one of the most striking examples of the variability of the genre, making it difficult to provide a simple diagnostic key to the identification of the family.

 Growing Recommendations - Banksia Protea

 Banksia protea is important to the cut floral industry because the flowers are useful as a line or form flowers in tropical arrangements and wreaths.
 They are large, showy flowers in vibrant colors such as yellow, grey-green, red, orange, and lime.
 They have a vase life of 7 to 10 days, outlasting many other tropical flowers.
 To maximize vase life, display the stems in a cool dry place.
 Recut the stems, under water, cutting at an angle so they do not rest on the bottom of the vase.
 Check the water level daily, adding warm water if needed.
 Replace the water every third day, with a commercial floral preservative if available.
 After you’ve enjoyed the fresh stems, Banksia protea also makes beautiful dried flowers lasting several years.